 Conditions in federal reception centres

 The law stipulates that the special needs of children, families and other vulnerable persons are taken into account as far as possible in the allocation of beds, but this provision is very general.
-In 2020, the schooling has been organized in all federal asylum centres, while few leisure activities exist for children, especially under and above school age.
+In 2021, the schooling was organized inside all federal asylum centres, while few leisure activities exist for children, especially under and above school age.
 The general tension that exists within the centres, due to the high psychological pressure asylum seekers are living under, the coexistence of persons with very different backgrounds, or even alcohol or drug issues that may occur in the centres, can make the situation very difficult for children, single women or other vulnerable persons.

 Asylum seekers are required to participate in domestic work on request of the staff.
 Household tasks are shared between all asylum seekers according to a work breakdown schedule.
 The permission to leave the centre is denied until the given tasks have been accomplished.
-Generally, maintenance is provided by third parties, namely for cleaning tasks (especially for toilets and showers) and the cooking as well as security tasks.
+Generally, maintenance is provided by third parties, namely for cleaning tasks (especially for toilets and showers), the cooking as well as security tasks.
 Asylum seekers may voluntarily help to serve meals or help in the kitchen.
-They are not allowed to cook their own food in the federal centres (with a few exceptions regarding centres without processing facilities), but specific diets are mostly respected.
+They are not allowed to cook their own food in the federal centres (with a few exceptions regarding centres without processing facilities), but specific diets shall be respected according to internal regulation.

 There is a chaplaincy service in every federal centre.
 Protestant and catholic chaplains spiritually accompany asylum seekers.
 They often play an important social role, as they provide an open ear to asylum seekers’ worries, and they sometimes call attention to problems in the centres.
 Between July 2016 and December 2018, a pilot project with Muslim chaplains was set up in the test centre in Zurich, which was evaluated as very positive.
 In January 2021, another pilot project started with Muslim chaplains in the federal asylum centres, after its prolongation in January 2022.
 Due to the positive effects shown in the evaluation study, the SEM is definitively introducing Muslim chaplaincy in the Federal Asylum Centres.
 In order to ensure the long-term financing of this service, an amendment to the Asylum Act is required.

 Occupational programmes are proposed to asylum seekers from 16 years of age on, in order to give a structure to the day and thus facilitate cohabitation.
 The occupational programmes must respond to a local or regional general interest of the town or municipality.
 They must not compete with the private sector.
 They include work in protection of nature and the environment or for social and charitable institutions.
 Examples are cutting trees or hedges, fixing rural pathways, cleaning public spaces.
 There is no right to participate in occupational programmes.
 In case of shortage of places in the occupational programmes, places are distributed according to the principle of rotation of the participants.
 An incentive allowance may be paid to the asylum seeker.
 This amount is very low and can therefore not be compared to a salary for a regular job.
 Thus, remuneration is limited to CHF 5 per hour, a maximum of CHF 30 per working day and a maximum of CHF 400 per month.
 Persons staying in a special centre for uncooperative asylum seekers receive the incentive allowance in the form of non-cash benefits.
-In 2020, some asylum seekers reported to the Swiss Refugee Council that remuneration was provided to them only at the time of transfer to another centre, meaning that asylum seekers cannot access the money earned in practice.
+In 2020, some asylum seekers reported to the Swiss Refugee Council that remuneration was provided to them only at the time of transfer to another centre, meaning that they could not access the money earned in practice.

 Use of physical force and violence episodes in the federal asylum centres